ttoommxx/grammafy/README.md

 On Linux, run LinuxRun.sh.
 Using the graphical selector, pick the main .tex file you want to clean.

+### debugging mode (recommended)

+The physolophy of the code is that once things are checked out from the old text, they are always removed.
+Essentially the code is made so that it's eating portion of the raw .tex file and command by command converting it into readable txt file.

+Every command should end with one of the following symbols: ' ', '}', '{', '.', ',', ':', ';', '\n'.
+If not, you can modify the end_command .txt file.

 WRITE ON HOW TO USE THE DEBUGGING TO MAKE IT WORK PERFECTLY